EMERGENCY PIPELINE REPAIR SYSTEM

 An Emergency Pipeline Repair System (EPRS) is a fundamental part of any Pipeline Integrity Management System.
 It is intended to sufficiently prepare for- and mitigate against the consequences of unplanned incidents breaching the pipelines’ integrity.
 Such breach causes downtime, could cause damages to people and the environment and in any case have financial implications in direct costs for repair, and indirectly in loss of revenue.

-Having repair clamps and tooling available alone is not sufficient.
 A full EPRS comprises the entire process from moment of incident to re-commissioning to maximum allowable operating pressure and flow.
 There are many aspects of this process that can have a higher impact on the critical path planning of the pipeline reinstatement than equipment delivery time.
 All of these aspects can be prepared in advance and depending on the situation could reduce the overall response time from several months to even a year!

 Based on IRM Systems’ expertise and pragmatic approach, all of the specific pipeline’s failure modes can be predicted.
 When acknowledged, consequent repair scenarios can be predefined and prepared for.
 Besides the repair activities decommissioning, isolation and recommissioning procedures are defined.
 All preparatory works are carefully documented in an auditable manner allowing for periodic updating to ensure the EPRS remains effective at all times.